dedsec1121fk/Pocket-AI/README.md

 ## Maximum-smartness architecture

-Pocket AI now uses an evidence-first reasoning stack before any language-model call.
+Pocket AI 14.0 uses a conversation-aware, evidence-first reasoning stack before any language-model call.
 The advanced reasoning module decomposes requests, extracts comparison entities and constraints, ranks sources by reliability and coverage, runs exact local tools for arithmetic, equations, statistics, conversions, and exact text counting, constructs a compact reasoning blueprint, audits generated answers, and repairs weak output with grounded synthesis.
 Qwen3 runs in non-thinking mode for routine questions and guarded thinking mode only for difficult tasks when live RAM, CPU, temperature, and the shared deadline permit it.
 The 135M models remain emergency generators; retrieval and deterministic tools carry most factual and exact work on low-end phones.

 ## Table of Contents